And 7 key features of successful urban agriculture.

 COLLABORATION

 Siloed ways of working are, bit by bit, breaking down.
 This is because we live in dynamic systems, like an ecosystem where all the parts respond to and interact with each other.
-If we are seeking to create resilient, healthy, beneficial systems we must recognise that the way we work together is one of the most important systems.
+If we are seeking to create resilient, healthy, beneficial systems we must recognise that the way we show up and work together is one of the most important systems.

 New structures and ways of working are springing up in response to the need to a) make the most of funding, b) develop mutually beneficial relationships and build communities of practice and communities of place, c) avoid duplication of effort d) act ethically and transparently.